Mr-Filatik/go-password-keeper/.github/README.md

 ## Golangci-Lint Settings

 The linter settings are taken from the official [documentation](https://golangci-lint.run/docs/configuration/file/) and mostly include the default settings, but with some modifications.
+The version in use at the time of writing the documentation is `2.4.0`.

 ### Changes to linter settings

 The following linters are either disabled or have had their settings changed:

-* ❌ wcl - removed
-  The linter 'wsl' is deprecated (since v2.2.0) due to: new major version.
-Replaced by wsl_v5.
-* ⚠️ depguard - settings changed
+* ⚠️ `depguard` - settings changed

   For all `main.go` executables launched from the `cmd` folder, the use of any packages other than those from `internal` that provide a method for launching the application is prohibited.
 For more details, see the [documentation](https://golangci-lint.run/docs/linters/configuration/#depguard).

   ```yml
     depguard:
       rules: